 By Anne C. Wheeler, PhD

-Anne is an assistant professor of composition/rhetoric and writing program director at Springfield College.
+Anne is an associate professor of composition/rhetoric and writing program director at Springfield College.

 King Philip’s War,” History.com Editors.
 HISTORY.
 A&E Television Networks https://www.history.com/topics/native-american-history/king-philips-war.
 Published 2009, updated 2019.
 Date accessed December 9, 2019.

 1636-1675.
 Early History of Springfield, an Address Delivered October 16, 1875, on the Two Hundredth Anniversary of the Burning of the Town by the Indians.
 Henry Morris.
 F.W.
 Morris, Springfield, Massachusetts, 1876.
 Page 34.

 Brethren by Nature: New England Indians, Colonists, and the Origins of American Slavery.
 Margaret Ellen Newell.
 Ithaca: Cornell University Press, 2016.
 Page 5.

 History and Genealogies of Ancient Windsor, Vol. 1, Henry Reed Stiles.
 Hartford, Conn. : Case, Lockwood & Brainard Co., 1891. p.
 422